MathWorks-Teaching-Resources/Fluid-Mechanics/README.md

 <img src="https://user-images.githubusercontent.com/114016079/213758688-bd96d212-a6fb-4cde-a2e1-dd69d06c4ae3.png" width="500">

 **In this script, students will...**
-- Explore the concept of conservation equations
+- Learn about conservation laws
-- Walk through the control volume method
+- Apply the control volume method
 - Develop a theoretical model of rocket launch

 ## ##